 - and the composition, which is the underlying lyrics and melody written by the songwriter and administered by the music publisher.

 A representative who arranges for the public performance and other creative-related opportunities for a musician.
-They also be known as a ‘booking agent’.
+They’re also known as a ‘booking agent’.
+[Booking agent course]

 A specific group of people at which a product or the marketing message of a product is aimed at.
 It’s important to understand who your most enthusiastic fans are so you can shape your marketing approach and strategies around them.